Use the skills and passions God gave you to reach the world and cover the last mile of missions.

 The Training department interacts with the entire JAARS Base and partners around the globe, providing training relating to workplace culture, cross-cultural communication, multi-generational teams and spiritual vitality.

-After the team reviews and screens candidates, they invite qualified applicants to an initial video interview with the current Human Resources Fellow and the Interns Coordinator.
-The purpose of the interview is to assess competencies and cultural fit, among other considerations, and explore specific department options.
+The HR team will review all applications, then invite qualified candidates to an initial video interview.
+The purpose of this interview is to assess competencies and cultural fit, among other considerations.

-If a candidate has a successful first interview, the Human Resources Fellow conducts checks with the references provided on the candidate’s application.
+If the candidate has a successful first interview, the HR team will conduct checks with the references provided on the candidate’s application.

-Once candidates accept their offers, the current Human Resources Fellow coordinates the completion of criminal background checks and all onboarding paperwork.
-New interns respond to correspondence from the Human Resources Fellow and the Interns Coordinator as their start date approaches.
+Once a candidate accepts their offer, the HR team will coordinate the completion of a criminal background check and other onboarding paperwork.
+New interns will receive correspondence from the HR team and the Interns Coordinator as their start date approaches.

 The hiring process takes anywhere from 30-120 days.
 The process varies for individuals depending on candidate pool and application completion date.